flutter/packages/packages/shared_preferences/shared_preferences/README.md

 ### Android platform storage

-The [SharedPreferencesAsync] and [SharedPreferencesWithCache] APIs can use [DataStore Preferences](https://developer.android.com/topic/libraries/architecture/datastore) or [Android Shared Preferences](https://developer.android.com/reference/android/content/SharedPreferences) to store data.
+The [SharedPreferencesAsync] and [SharedPreferencesWithCache] APIs can use [DataStore Preferences](https://developer.android.com/topic/libraries/architecture/datastore) or [Android SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) to store data.
+In most cases you should use the default option of DataStore Preferences, as it is the platform-recommended preferences storage system.
+However, in some cases you may need to interact with preferences that were written to SharedPreferences by code you don't control.

-To use the `Android Shared Preferences` backend, use the `SharedPreferencesAsyncAndroidOptions` when using [SharedPreferencesAsync].
+To use the `Android SharedPreferences` backend, use the `SharedPreferencesAsyncAndroidOptions` when using [SharedPreferencesAsync] on Android.

 <?code-excerpt "readme_excerpts.dart (Android_Options)"?>
 ```dart